fchastanet/shell-command-bookmarker/.github/COPILOT.md

 - First line should be a concise summary (50-72 characters)
 - Add a blank line after the title
+- Next paragraph should be a summary of all relevant changes (100-200 characters)
 - Use bullet points for detailed changes
 - Group related changes together
 - Mention file names when appropriate